How To Perform A Vulnerability Assessment: A Step-by-Step Guide

 One of the great things about vulnerability assessments is you can do it yourself and even automate the process.
 By getting the right tools and performing regular vulnerability scans, you can dramatically decrease your cyber security risk.

-The Intruder vulnerability assessment tool
+Intruder's vulnerability assessment tool

 - Answering the question, “What is security testing?”